 Self-reflection is something that we should do often.
 It gives us a way of checking if we are going in the right direction.
 When the Israelites were led by Moses and Joshua, their history was repeated often.
 They had set times when they were to gather and think about what God had done for them and where He had taken them from.

 When they did that, they were closer to God.
 Meditating on God kept them from serving idols and gave them victory over their enemies.
 Turning their backs on God led them into sin and idolatry.
 We have the same opportunity today.
 As we spend time in self-reflection, we have the opportunity to praise God for what He has done for us.

 3. When we write about what God has done for us, we have a catalog of his faithfulness.
 This gives us hope when we’re going through new difficulties.
 Even if we don’t write about what God has done, reading over your experiences will show you his hand.
 You will see clearly how he had been working on your behalf all along.

 Self-reflection is something that we should do often.
 It gives us a way of checking if we are going in the right direction.
 When the Israelites were led by Moses and Joshua, their history was repeated often.
 They had set times when they were to gather and think about what God had done for them and where he had taken them from.

 When they did that they were closer to God.
 Meditating on God kept them from serving idols and gave them victory over their enemies.
 Turning their backs on God led them into sin and idolatry.

-Those are my reasons for spending time reflecting on your experiences.
+Those are my reasons for making time for self-reflection.
 What is your number one reason for journaling?

 Sometimes I link up at :